tekkaadan/Amplify/README.md

 ## Changelog
 Changelog:

-Amplify v1.11
+Amplify v2.22
-* Added the option to see Uniswap Pair ETH prices in USD
+* Added support for PancakeSwap Exchange.
+You can now track BNB Chain DeFi Protocols
-* You now have the option to convert insertcoin/BTC pairs and see USD prices as well
+* Conversion from wBNB/BNB to USD for easy price convertion
-* Uniswap v2 exchange got updated to have a lot more tokens
+* Some slight interface changes
 * Parsing error fixes for exchanges
 * Misc Bug Fixes